Fail Faster: Staging and Fast Randomness for High-Performance PBT: Introduction

 Both interventions preserve semantics on the nose: given the same random seed, generators written using \camlname or \scalaname produce exactly the same sequence of values as equivalent generators using \bq or ScalaCheck.
 This semantic equivalence enables pointwise---as opposed to distributional---comparisons of bug-finding effectiveness, ensuring that, if an \name{} generator finds bugs faster, this is attributable \textit{solely} to the staging and \rand interventions, not lucky choice of seeds.

 We evaluate the optimizations with a series of case studies in each generator library, and show that the \name{} generators run faster than their unstaged equivalents.
 In \camlname, they run up to $7\times$ faster, and in \scalaname, up to $13\times$ faster.
 Using our improved version of \bq's \rand in \camlname, we see even greater gains---more than $12\times$---showing that both staging and fast randomness play distinct and complementary roles in improving generator performance.
 Further, we show that \camlname generators find bugs faster by running our case studies in the Etna platform, which uses generated values as inputs to a buggy system and measures how quickly different generators can detect the bugs.
 In Etna, \camlname generators find bugs up to $2.5\times$ faster on average than their \bq counterparts.
 With fast randomness, the average speedup rises to $3.8\times$, with some cases exceeding $13\times$.
+Finally, we review related libraries in other languages including Racket, F\#, Haskell, Rust, Clojure, and Swift, and discuss how the \name{} technique could be applied to them.

 In summary, we show that PBT generator DSLs incur significant performance costs across languages and present two interventions that significantly improve their efficiency while preserving their idiomatic style.
 Concretely, we offer the following contributions: \begin{enumerate} \item We identify two key sources of inefficiency in PBT generator libraries---abstraction overhead and choice of \rand---both of which significantly impact performance (Section~\ref{section:motiv}). \item We present \name{}, a staging technique that eliminates the abstraction overhead of generators.
-We apply \name{} to standard generator libraries in both OCaml and Scala 3, showcasing its generality (Section~\ref{section:faster-generators}). \item We demonstrate that writing generators using \name{} and fast \rands{} yields substantial performance improvements, both separately and in combination, and we show that these performance improvements extend to significantly improved bug-finding speed (Section~\ref{section:eval}). \end{enumerate}
+We apply \name{} to standard generator libraries in both OCaml and Scala 3, showcasing its generality (Section~\ref{section:faster-generators}). \item We demonstrate that writing generators using the \name{} technique combined with fast \rands{} yields substantial performance improvements, both separately and in combination, and we show that these performance improvements extend to significantly improved bug-finding speed (Section~\ref{section:eval}). \end{enumerate}